D. Djajakusuma: Reception

 Djajakusuma's film Harimau Tjampa garnered him the Best Screenplay Award at the 1954 Asian Film Festival.
 His later film Bimo Kroda was recognised by the Indonesian Department of Information for promoting traditional culture.
 In 1970 he received an Art Award from the Indonesian government for "his service to the State as the Main Promoter of the Development of Modern Drama".
 At the 1987 Indonesian Film Festival, he received a special award for his contributions to the film industry, and in November 2003 he was posthumously granted a Budaya Parama Dharma Award by President Megawati Sukarnoputri for his contributions to the development of Indonesian culture.

 Critical reception has been positive.
 The award-winning director Teguh Karya cited the works of Djajakusuma, Usmar Ismail, and Asrul Sani as "legendary" and among his greatest influences.
 Choreographer Bagong Kussudiardjo reportedly so respected Djajakusuma that he had named his son Djadoeg after the director.
 According to a memorial in the newspaper Kompas, Djajakusuma was also dubbed a "living legend" during his visit to Nantes.
 A later Kompas article records Djajakusuma's best-remembered works are Harimau Tjampa and Tjambuk Api.
-Those two works are those most often shown, owing to the fact that ready-to-use copies are stored at Sinematek Indonesia; his other surviving films are kept as negatives.
+Those two works are those most often shown, as ready-to-use copies are stored at Sinematek Indonesia; his other surviving films are kept as negatives.